 Law and regulation in South Africa may require other information or reports to be included in the financial statements of certain types of entities, so as to supplement the applicable financial reporting framework.
 In some instances, the required other information, reports or disclosures are not auditable (or reviewable) under applicable auditing or assurance standards.
 So, such other information, which is not within the scope of the audit or review engagement, should be clearly separated from the audited financial statements.
 Where such information may compromise the fair presentation of the financial statements, management should be requested to separate the publication of the information from the financial statements.
 The report can then

-ISA 700, paragraphs 22 and A16; and ISRE 2400 (Revised), paragraphs 86 and A120.
+&lt;sup>12 ISA 700 (Revised), paragraphs 22 and A21; and ISRE 2400 (Revised), paragraphs 86 and A124.